Did you know?

 The ideal Miniature American Shepherd is the mirror image of the Australian Shepherd in a smaller package.

-These dogs were developed in the late 1960s by breeding small Australian Shepherds.
+These dogs were developed in California in the late 1960s by breeding small Australian Shepherds.
 Originally developed to herd and guard their flocks, their smaller size make them perfectly suited to our growing urbanization, as well as making them fine travelling companions.

 Miniature American Shepherds have also been used in search and rescue work.

 These Shepherds have all the attributes of the Australian Shepherd with the added advantages of smaller size.
 As working dogs, they are happiest if they have something to do.
-They are seen in the conformation and obedience rings and are active in agility, flyball, and various kinds of therapy work, as well as working small stock.
+They are seen in the conformation and obedience rings and are active in agility, flyball, canine freestyle, and various kinds of therapy work, as well as working small stock.